acumos/acumos-r-client/docs/onboarding-r-guide.rst

 - CLI on-boarding with `push()` function

-Once the model bundle is created, you can use the `push()` API client to on-board it in Acumos.
+Once the model bundle is created, you can use the `push()` API client to on-board it on Acumos.
 This is CLI (Command Line Interface) on-boarding.
 An example R command is the following:

 .. code-block:: bash